Mania: Meaning, Causes, Signs, Symptoms & Treatments

 What is Mania?

 Mania is a serious psychological state where a person’s mood and energy levels become dangerously elevated.
 During a manic episode, a person experiences inflated self-esteem and a decreased need for sleep.
-This high energy often leads to racing thoughts and an unusual sense of power or confidence.
+This high energy often leads to racing thoughts and an unusual sense of power or confidence, which commonly sits within the broader diagnosis of bipolar disorder.

 The main difference lies in the level of control a person has over their actions.
 Ms. Lovleena points out that a person who is simply excited remains in control of themselves.
 In contrast, someone in a manic state often loses control over their behaviours.
 This loss of judgment frequently causes serious problems and impairs both their personal and professional life.
-Because the physical and mental toll of this high energy is so extreme, professional medical intervention is usually necessary to help the person return to a stable state.
+Because the physical and mental toll of this high energy is so extreme, support from a psychiatry team often becomes necessary to help the person return to a stable state, and ongoing work with psychology can help with long term stability.

 Understanding the Three Primary Stages of Mania